 Fractures are notoriously painful and often disabling, but you can make a full recovery with expert treatment.
 If you have sustained a fracture, the Alta Orthopaedics team can help.
-With locations in Solvang, Santa Barbara, and Oxnard, California, their board-certified orthopaedic surgeons specialize in the operative and non-operative care of fractures.
+With locations in Solvang, Santa Barbara, Santa Maria, and Oxnard, California, their board-certified orthopaedic surgeons specialize in the operative and non-operative care of fractures.
 They perform surgeries to repair injuries such as clavicle and olecranon fractures.
 Call Alta Orthopaedics to find out more or use the online form to book an appointment.

 Fractures are breaks in your bones.
 Some of the common types of fractures the Alta Orthopaedics team treats regularly include:

 A clavicle fracture (broken collarbone) at the top of your shoulder is a common injury, but with the right treatment, it usually heals completely, so you can resume your normal activities without any ongoing problems.
 Most clavicle fractures can be successfully treated without surgery, but occasionally surgery is necessary.